 - Be enrolled in a PhD program for the upcoming academic year.

 - Have a research interest that contributes to liberty-advancing scholarship.

-- Have attended an IHS program or event (If you’re new to IHS, check out our PhD Scholarship!).
+- Have attended an IHS program or event (If you’re new to IHS, we encourage you to apply to our PhD Scholarship).

-How to Apply: To complete the application for the Humane Studies Fellowship, you will need to upload the following:
+- To complete the application for the Humane Studies Fellowship, applicants will need to upload the following: